skymavis/waypoint-iOS/README.md

 ## Documentation

-For more information, see the [Waypoint iOS SDK]([https://docs.skymavis.com/mavis/mavis-id/overview](https://docs.skymavis.com/mavis/mavis-id/guides/ios-sdk) integration guide.
+For more information, see the [Ronin Waypoint iOS SDK](https://docs.skymavis.com/mavis/ronin-waypoint/reference/ios-sdk) integration guide.